Venkatesh Shankar

 Venkatesh (Venky) Shankar is an American marketing professor, consultant and author.
-He is currently Brierley Endowed Professor of Marketing and Academic Director of Brierley Institute for Customer Engagement at Cox School of Business, Southern Methodist University.
+He is currently Brierley Endowed Professor of Marketing, Department Chair, and Academic Director of Brierley Institute for Customer Engagement at Cox School of Business, Southern Methodist University.
 He is the co-editor of the Handbook of Marketing Strategy and the author of Shopper Marketing.

-Shankar is widely cited in Marketing Strategy, Digital Strategy, International Marketing, Innovation, New Product Management, Pricing, Retailing and Branding.
+Shankar is widely cited in Marketing Strategy, Digital Strategy, Artificial Intelligence, International Marketing, Innovation, New Product Management, Pricing, Retailing and Branding.
 The Shankar-Spiegel Award is named in his honor.

 Education

-Shankar received his bachelor's degree in Engineering from Indian Institute of Technology Kharagpur in 1984, and he completed his MBA at the Indian Institute of Management Calcutta in 1986.
+Shankar received his bachelor's degree in engineering from Indian Institute of Technology Kharagpur in 1984, and he completed his MBA at the Indian Institute of Management Calcutta in 1986.
 He received his Ph.D. in Marketing at the Kellogg School of Management in Northwestern University in 1995.

 Career

 Shankar started his academic career at the Robert H. Smith School of Business at University of Maryland, where he served as co-director, Quality Enhancement Systems and Teams (QUEST) Program from 1998 to 2000 and as an associate professor from 2000 to 2004.
 He was Visiting Scholar at Sloan School of Management, Massachusetts Institute of Technology from 2001 to 2002.
 In 2004, he joined the Mays Business School at Texas A&M University as a professor and Coleman Chair in Marketing.
-During his time at Mays Business School, Shankar has served as Marketing PhD Program Director from 2006-to 2012.
+During his time at Mays Business School, Shankar has served as Marketing PhD Program Director from 2006-to 2012 and as Research Director of the Center for Retailing Studies from 2012 to 2023.
 Shankar was Academic Trustee of Marketing Science Institute from 2007 to 2013.
-He was a Visiting Scholar at the Graduate School of Business, Stanford University during 2017.
+He was a Visiting Scholar at the Graduate School of Business, Stanford University during 2017 and 2026.

-Shankar is currently Harold M. Brierley Endowed Professor and Academic Director, Brierley Institute for Customer Engagement at Cox School of Business, Southern Methodist University.
-Shankar has consulted with organisations such as Allstate, Capgemini Ernst & Young, Colgate Palmolive, Deloitte, GlaxoSmithKline, Hewlett Packard, HSBC, Humana, IBM, Intel, Lockheed Martin, Lucent Technologies, Marriott International, Medtronic, Microsoft, Northrop Grumman, PepsiCo, Philips, and Volvo.
+Shankar is currently Harold M. Brierley Endowed Professor, Department Chair, and Academic Director, Brierley Institute for Customer Engagement at Cox School of Business, Southern Methodist University.
+Shankar has consulted with organisations such as Allstate, AT&T, Capgemini Ernst & Young, Colgate Palmolive, Deloitte, GlaxoSmithKline, Hewlett Packard, HSBC, Humana, IBM, Intel, Lockheed Martin, Lucent Technologies, Marriott International, Medtronic, Microsoft, Northrop Grumman, PepsiCo, Philips, and Volvo.